 Caryn Havlik has been playing drums for more than 20 years, and is the drummer for the metal band Mortals (Relapse Records).
 Previous gigs include playing with Slayer cover band Slaywhore, electro-grunge outfit Clinical Trials, the Red Hook Ramblers, mathrockers Broadband, and she has even drummed in an off-off-broadway play, "Love Sucks."
-See her with Mortals in April 2015 at the Roadburn Festival and all across Europe on tour with Skeletonwitch and Goatwhore.
 She is a Dream Cymbals Artist.

-She teaches drums to folks aged 5 to 65 at the Willie Mae Rock Camp for Girls and through private lessons.
+She teaches drums to folks aged 5 to 65 at the Willie Mae Rock Camp for Girls, Tom Tom Academy, and through private lessons.
 She is also a long-time assistant radio producer at WNYC, (New York Public Radio), on the show New Sounds with John Schaefer.
 Her articles, interviews, and reviews on music, drumming, and not sucking at softball have been published in both Decibel and Tom Tom Magazine, the latter of which she served as the Metal issue’s co-editor (No. 13.)

 When not breathing music, Havlik is a competitive softball player on three different teams, a kamikaze biker, and an acupuncture junkie.
 Little known facts: she holds a B.A. in Japanese Language and Literature and will gladly order sake with you, she grew up as a classical pianist and had a pretty sweet gig as second-string organist at her church as a teenager, and she very much enjoys Gilbert & Sullivan operettas.

 Tuesday, March 17, 2015